hardingliu/CSCI5408/a2/README.md

 David Cui - B00788648

+## Setup on EC2 Ubuntu
+If you want to run the scripts on EC2 Ubuntu, you need to install the modules/libraries.
+Use this command: sudo python3 -m pip install ___module_name___

 ## Scripts
 **tweet_extracter.py** - The python script to collect data from Twitter.
 It saves the data to a csv file named tweets.csv